M3RCL/Extrem--dron-control/Approaches/DDQN/ddqn_description.md

 The implementation uses a reinforcement learning approach with a DDQN architecture to train a drone agent.
 The agent learns to take appropriate actions based on:

-Depth images from a front-facing camera (visual perception) Polar coordinates to the goal (relative positioning)
+- Depth images from a front-facing camera (visual perception)
+- Polar coordinates to the goal (relative positioning)

 The system is designed to work with the AirSim simulator running in an Unreal Engine environment.

 **Features**

-Double Deep Q-Network implementation for more stable learning Combined convolutional and dense neural network architecture Experience replay buffer to improve sample efficiency Epsilon-greedy exploration strategy with decay
+- Double Deep Q-Network implementation for more stable learning
+- Combined convolutional and dense neural network architecture
+- Experience replay buffer to improve sample efficiency
+- Epsilon-greedy exploration strategy with decay
-Soft target network updates
+- Soft target network updates
-Discrete action space for simplified drone control Reward function based on goal reaching and collision avoidance
+- Discrete action space for simplified drone control
+- Reward function based on goal reaching and collision avoidance

 **Requirements**

-Python 3.8+
+- Python 3.8+
+- pytorch
-TensorFlow 2.x
+- TensorFlow 2.x
+- OpenCV
-AirSim Python API
+- AirSim Python API
-NumPy
+- NumPy
+- Gymnasium
 Unreal Engine with AirSim plugin configured